 Here we are going to remind you of gadgets, clothes, items, pretty much anything that used to be cool.
 For some of you, it will be the first time you have seen such items and will be amazed that they used to be in trend, and for many of you this is a time to reminisce!

 The Tamagotchi was a handheld digital pet in the shape of an egg.
 Very simple graphics and gameplay made this a worldwide phenomenon.
 It was first brought to us by Bandai in 1996, and over 70m have been sold since then.
 It was once upon a time when almost every kid had once of these pets to look after.
+This is similar to how mobile casinos and online casino sites works as explained in this website.

 The Power Rangers were a big craze from the 1990′s that started off as a kids television show and then expanded into action figures.
 They fought evil when they “morphed” and appeared in their power skin tight coloured suits.